eminga/ts3updater/README.md

 * curl
 * shasum, sha256, or sha256sum
 * tar
+* bzip2

-All other dependencies (awk, cd, command, cut, echo, grep, mktemp, printf, sed, test, uname, wc, and an sh-compatible shell) are installed by default on most systems.
+All other dependencies (awk, cd, command, cut, echo, grep, mktemp, printf, read, sed, test, touch, uname, wc, and an sh-compatible shell) are installed by default on most systems.

 ## How to use
 ### Install a new TeamSpeak 3 server